| Accessibility | Legal Notices | Translation | Graphical or Text Version |

 • Your circumstances, such as your age and the size of family you have and the ages of your children, whether there is anyone who lives with you who could help with the rent

-If you rent your home from a private landlord, Moray Council Benefits Service will also ask the Rent Officer Service to look at whether:
+If you rent your home, Moray Council Benefits Service will also look at:

-• The amount of rent is reasonable for the area you live in
+• The amount of rent you are charged